Oxooi/PyScrapAcademy/README.md

 # PyScrapAcademy

+# Disclaimer

+**INFORMATIONAL PURPOSES ONLY**:
+I created this script for personal use only.
+You cannot scrap the content of modules that you do not own

+**I am not responsible if you leak any modules !!**

+## Information

-This script can be used to scrape a webpage, extract the contents into multiple markdown files and store them in a newly created folder.
+This script can be used to scrape the contents of HackTheBox Academy modules to keep a clear trace of your progressions of make a pretty CheatSheet :D, extract the contents into multiple markdown files and store them in a newly created folder.
 The script is written in Python3 and requires the following modules:

 ## Dependencies